Dual Submission Policy

 2. Dual submissions will first be reviewed by the conference program committee and will be made available for consideration to the sponsoring SFS journal at no charge.

 3. Papers submitted for dual consideration at an SFS journal must not be under review at that journal as a regular submission nor at any another journal until the dual submission process ends with a notification from the sponsoring SFS journal.
+Papers cannot be submitted for dual consideration at an SFS journal if they are simultaneously under dual consideration at another SFS journal.
+If a paper is no longer under review at one SFS journal, whether through the dual submission or regular process, it can be submitted to another SFS journal either through the dual review system or regular process.

 4. At the discretion of the sponsoring SFS journal, dual submissions will be sent out for a formal referee report.
 If such a report is sought, then the paper’s author will receive a copy of the reviewer’s report.